Prescott, Cowboys wrap up NFC East with 27-20 win over Bucs

 Smith’s long return came after a scrambling Jameis Winston lost the ball on a blind-side sack by Randy Gregory, who also recovered a fumble to set up a touchdown for a 14-point lead late in the third quarter.

-The Cowboys (9-6) clinched the division title and their second trip to the playoffs in three years with Prescott and star running back Ezekiel Elliott a week after failing in their first chance with their first shutout loss in 15 years, 23-0 at Indianapolis.
+The Cowboys (9-6) clinched their third division title in five seasons a week after failing in their first chance with their first shutout loss in 15 years, 23-0 at Indianapolis.

+It was a moment of redemption for Elliott, whose six-game suspension over domestic violence allegations last year came just as the Cowboys were playing their best.
+The ensuing three-game losing streak ultimately kept them out of the playoffs.

+“We can’t get comfortable,” said Elliott, who had 85 yards rushing.
+“We can’t afford to take a week off next week.
+We’ve got to keep working and make sure we’re ready for the playoffs.”

-Winston threw for 336 yards in another prolific passing game for the Buccaneers (5-10), who outgained the Cowboys 383-232 but hurt themselves with turnovers and holding penalties.
+Winston threw for 336 yards in another prolific passing game for the Buccaneers (5-10), who outgained the Cowboys 383 yards to 232 but hurt themselves with turnovers and holding penalties.
 Tampa Bay’s third straight loss clinched the franchise’s fifth season of at least 10 losses in the past six years, a week after the Bucs were eliminated from postseason contention.

+“It’s frustrating to move the ball like that and not get touchdowns,” coach Dirk Koetter said.
+“Against good teams, that’s what you’re supposed to do.”

 Smith’s fumble return and Gregory’s recovery at the Tampa Bay 4 helped a Dallas offense that wasn’t sharp for a second straight week.
 Prescott was 20 of 25 but for just 161 yards.

 Prescott ran 7 yards to cap the only lengthy Dallas touchdown drive, a 75-yarder.
-He threw a 4-yard score to rookie Michael Gallup after Gregory’s recovery, which came when Winston and Bobo Wilson botched the exchange on a handoff to the receiver.
+His toss to the rookie Gallup came after Gregory’s recovery, which resulted from a botched exchange between Winston and receiver Bobo Wilson.

-Before the bad Winston-Wilson exchange in a seven-point game, Peyton Barber’s 33-yard run was wiped out by one of four holding penalties against the Bucs.
+A play before that bad exchange in a seven-point game, Peyton Barber‘s 33-yard run was wiped out by one of four holding penalties against the Bucs.

 Smith gave the Cowboys a 14-3 lead in the second quarter, scooping up the loose ball after Gregory hit Winston from behind and outrunning the Tampa Bay quarterback down the sideline for his first career touchdown.